What is Orchid (OXT)?

 TLDR

-Orchid (OXT) is a decentralized VPN service powered by Ethereum-based tokenomics, enabling private internet access through a peer-to-peer bandwidth marketplace.
+Orchid (OXT) is a decentralized VPN protocol powered by cryptocurrency, designed to enhance internet privacy and bypass censorship through a peer-to-peer bandwidth marketplace.

 Deep Dive